owservable/owservable/improvements/2026-07-02-postgresql-backend-design.md

 - **Repo mechanics** — repo-per-package, following org convention (repo name = package name sans scope): `github.com/owservable/core`, `github.com/owservable/mongodb`, `github.com/owservable/postgres`, cloned as siblings into the local `owservable/` folder and added to `owservable.code-workspace`.
 Scaffolding template: `fastify-auto-routes` (already pnpm-based — tsconfig, eslint.config.mjs, jest + sonar config, LICENSE, scoped-package publishConfig).
 During development, link sibling repos with `pnpm link ../core`; publish order is core → adapters.
 - **`@owservable/core` must be a peerDependency of both adapters** — the backend registry in core is a singleton; if an adapter bundled its own copy of core, the registry would split and `storeFactory` would never see that adapter's registrations.
 - **Versioning** — start the trio at 3.0.0 to signal lineage (the 2.x family stays as-is).
+- **API naming — decided (2026-07-03): DB-prefixed public API in the adapters.** Every adapter export carries its database.
+Classes/types are noun phrases and lead with the DB name (`PostgresTablesEntitiesMap`, `PostgresObservableTable`, `MongoCollectionsModelsMap`, `MongoObservableModel`); functions stay verb-first with the DB name qualifying the object of the verb (`installPostgresTriggers`, `processPostgresEntities`, `processMongoModels`, `observableMongoModel`, `addMongoIndexToAttributes`).
+Rationale: apps import both adapters side by side, so unprefixed names hide the database from readers, break grep, and will collide across future adapters (mysql/mssql `installTriggers`).
+Done before the adapters' first publish — zero breaking-change cost. `@owservable/core` keeps generic names by design (`BackendRegistry`, `storeFactory` are intentionally database-neutral); the 2.x → 3.x rename mapping lives in the `@owservable/mongodb` README.

 Rejected alternative: extending `owservable` in place with `pg`/MikroORM as optional peer dependencies (lazy-required).
 Workable, but it burdens the shipped package with dual-backend complexity, requires peer-dependency gymnastics, and the refactor would carry in-place compat risk — the clean split was preferred.